 Bikes in China

 Self-service bike renting places became more popular over the last years.
-As about 30 companies compete on the bike-sharing market, it is easy to find bikes to rent in many spots.
-Unlike the stations in Europe, you do not need to return the bikes to a particular space.
+As about 30 companies compete in the bike-sharing market, it is easy to find bikes to rent in many spots.
+Unlike the stations in some other countries, you do not need to return the bikes to a particular space.
 Thanks to a built-in GPS tracker and special apps, the bike can be left anywhere.
 All you need to do is to lock it.

 To rent a bike, you will need a smartphone with an internet connection and a payment method.
 Obtaining the second one used to be quite problematic for foreigners; however, in 2019, China mobile payment companies started to allow people without a Chinese bank account to pay using WeChat or Alipay.
 Even though the industry had some difficulties in the past, rent-a-bikes are among the best methods of touring Chinese cities available.

 When it comes to moving around the city, buses are also a good option.
 If you are planning to stay in China for longer, consider getting a special bus pass.
 It should be used after entering the vehicle.
 If you are staying for a shorter time, all you need is cash.
 Every time you enter a bus, use the first door.
 Next to the driver, there is usually a transparent money box where you should throw in the due amount.
 The bus fare is mostly relatively low.
 In smaller cities such as Kaifeng (Henan province), the fare is 1 yuan, and in bigger ones such as Xi’an, 1.50 yuan.
 The fare stays the same regardless of the distance traveled.